jaredwray/cacheable/packages/cacheable/README.md

 * `secondary`: The secondary store for the cache (layer 2) usually a persistent cache by Keyv.
 * `nonBlocking`: If the secondary store is non-blocking.
 Default is `false`.
 * `stats`: To enable statistics for this instance.
 Default is `false`.
-* `checkInterval`: The interval check in milliseconds for the cache.
-Default is `0` ms. which means it will not check for expired keys.

 ## Cacheable Statistics (Instance Only)